-Italy has always been a place susceptible Sicily more so than other regions.
+Italy has always been a place susceptible to earthquakes Sicily more so than other regions.
 I’ve never felt anything, that is until this summer when the Mt Etna volcano has been erupting.
 Etna has always been relatively active and is quite far away from us towards Catania.

 In the past we’ve breathed in its ash over as few weeks but it seems to be very angry lately.
 We’ve been having a series of tremors since the beginning of summer but I didn’t feel anything until one night at around midnight as I was nodding off to sleep I felt a few seconds of pure fear.